 For children age 6 to 15

-Inspired by a theme connected with the works on display, the Musée Day Camp makes the most of participants’ energy and creativity by offering them a wide range of activities, both artistic (drawing, painting, sculpture, silkscreen on T-shirts, digital arts) and recreational.
+Inspired by a theme connected with the works on display, the MAC’s Day Camp taps into participants’ energy and creativity by offering them a wide range of activities, both artistic (drawing, painting, sculpture, silkscreen on T-shirts, digital arts) and recreational.
 The program aims to develop youngsters’ creative capabilities as they learn about contemporary art in a fun, original way.

-Every year, the Musée plans and organizes the Max and Iris Stern International Symposium in addition to co-organizing symposiums planned by researchers associated with Québec universities.
+Every year, the MAC plans and organizes the Max and Iris Stern International Symposium in addition to co-organizing symposiums with researchers associated with Québec universities.
 The goal of this program is to make the research of today’s leading thinkers accessible to the public.
-These scholars work in a variety of fields, such as art history, philosophy, literature, communication theories or any other field that can shed new light on contemporary art.
-Through its cultural activities, the MAC contributes to the advancement of knowledge on recent developments on the art scene and plays a part in connecting art with various social and/or aesthetic issues, thereby demonstrating to what extent visual-arts creation holds a central place in society and affords a unique perspective on it.
+These scholars work in a variety of fields, such as art history, philosophy, literature, communication theory and other fields that shed new light on contemporary art.
+Through its cultural activities, the MAC contributes to the advancement of knowledge on recent developments in the art world and draws attention to the relationship between art and various social and aesthetic issues, thereby highlighting the central role of the visual arts in our society and the unique perspective they offer.

-The MAC offers various types of mediation related to its exhibitions: gallery talks by curators and artists, conversations between curator and artist, and lectures given by artists on their artistic practices.
-The aim of these talks is to offer visitors an opportunity to hear the viewpoints of the principal players involved in the current exhibitions and to create spaces for contact and exchanges of ideas.
+The MAC offers several ways to connect with its exhibitions, including gallery talks by curators and artists, conversations between exhibition curators and artists, and lectures by artists on their artistic practices.
+The aim of these talks is to offer visitors an opportunity to hear the perspective of the main actors involved in current exhibitions, while opening up a space for contact and dialogue.

-Since 2006, the international symposiums held by the Musée d’art contemporain de Montréal have been known as the Max and Iris Stern International Symposium.
-From the time the MAC was founded in 1964, Max and Iris Stern contributed significantly to its growth by enriching its collection with many gifts, including works by Hans Arp, Paul-Émile Borduas, Emily Carr, John Lyman and Jean Paul Riopelle.
+Since 2006, Musée d’art contemporain de Montréal has held an international symposium known as the Max and Iris Stern International Symposium.
+From the time of the MAC’s founding in 1964, Max and Iris Stern contributed significantly to its growth by enriching its collection with many gifts, including works by Hans Arp, Paul-Émile Borduas, Emily Carr, John Lyman and Jean Paul Riopelle.

 The goal of this annual event is to make the latest research of today’s leading thinkers accessible to the public.
 These scholars work in a variety of fields, such as art history, aesthetics, sociology and literature.
-Through this commitment, the Musée wishes to foster a greater understanding of contemporary art and pay tribute to Max and Iris Stern by carrying on their vision on the international scene.
+Through this commitment, the MAC’s aim is to foster a greater understanding of contemporary art and pay tribute to Max and Iris Stern by promoting their vision on the international scene.